Quantum Liouville Cosmology: Wavefunctions at one loop and beyond

 With these boundary conditions, the expectation is that the dependence on $\ell$ is captured by

 or a linear combination of the two, as discussed in §\ref{sec:Liouville_wfn}.
-Here, $C$ is given in \eqref{eq:Bessel_arg_prop} but the subleading terms are scheme dependent since they are sensitive to rescaling $\Lambda$.
+Here, $C$ is given in \eqref{eq:Bessel_arg_prop} but the subleading terms in that equation are scheme dependent since they are sensitive to rescalings of $\Lambda$.
 Explicitly performing the Laplace transform above,

 Recalling the definition of $\gamma_K$ in \eqref{eq:Psi_heavy_tree}, we see that this is indeed \eqref{eq:fixed_K_expectation}, up to the overall normalization and a rescaling of $L$.
-Choosing $\alpha$ such that $\Re(q + 2\alpha) \geq 0$, the integral converges only for the upper sign, i.e.~the Hartle--Hawking-like wavefunction, and when, in addition, $\Re(K) \geq 0$.
-The result may be analytically continued to other values.
+Choosing $\alpha$ such that $\Re(q + 2\alpha) \geq 0$, the integral converges only for the upper sign, i.e.\ the Hartle--Hawking-like wavefunction, and when, in addition, $\Re(K) \geq 0$.
+The result may be continued analytically to other regions.